Ontario Highway 417: Extensions and expansions

 Throughout the 1980s, work on Highway 417 shifted from extensions to expansions.
 Within Ottawa, the initially four lane route, separated by a wide grass median, was expanded to eight lanes with paved shoulders and centre-mounted lighting beginning in 1982.

 To reduce weaving, the westbound exit at Kent Street was removed during this work.
 Expansion of the two lane Highway 17 west of the interchange with Highway 7 got underway in 1991; this section was renumbered as Highway 417 as construction progressed westward.
 The construction saw a second two lane roadway built parallel to the existing route to create a divided freeway, a process known as twinning.

+The MTO also set out to design a four-lane route to connect Highway 417 with Highway 16 New (which would be renamed as Highway 416 after completion), including a three-level directional-T interchange.
+A contract for this interchange was awarded in late 1989 and construction began in 1990.

 When the twinning of Highway 17 reached March Road, new contracts were tendered to continue the process northward.
 Bot Construction was awarded the contract for the section north to Panmure Road on December 9, 1998.

 On February 16, 2000, the Ministry of Transportation of Ontario (MTO) officially announced that Highway 417 would be extended to Arnprior over the next several years.

 A contract to build the freeway from north of Panmure Road to south of Arnprior was tendered in early 2002.

 This work was completed and the extension opened to traffic on September 24, 2004.